liatrio/react-dora-charts/README.md

 #### Note about Docker usage

 To ensure consistency in the snapshots across different machines (local dev vs. CI), the Playwright tests are run in a Docker container.
-Running the tests locally is useful for creating and debugging, but all snapshots should be updated via the `playwright:docker:update-snapshots` command.
+Running the tests locally is useful for creating and debugging, but all snapshots should be updated via the `task playwright:docker:update-snapshots` command.

 ## Contributing